 In your office, there may be barcodes mounted discreetly on the walls.
 If a passing guard scans these barcodes, it is easy to track the areas of the building that have been surveilled.

 Barcodes can be scanned directly off the screen or printed on labels.
 In this first release, we support the following barcode formats:

 QR codes are images with a two-dimensional matrix that is often scanned by or displayed in smartphones.
 If users see a QR code during a self-guided tour, they can scan it with their phone’s camera to get more information about a significant object, either by listening to a voice recording or by reading a web page.

-Since QR codes are square, they fit the phone’s screen well both in portrait and landscape mode, which have made them popular to carry digital boarding cards or tickets like the Eurostar train ticket above.
+Since QR codes are square, they fit the phone’s screen well both in portrait and landscape mode, which have made them popular as linking tools, like the link to one of our example calculators above (scan it with your phone now!).
 QR codes can also be used for marketing purposes and in discount coupons.